Welcome to Year 3

 If you would like any information on the type of maths processes we use at Bewick Bridge please ensure that you look at the school calculation policy.

-Reading every day is the most important part of learning at home.
-Children will be able to bring home books from the school library and we would ask that you encourage your child to read at home; it may be a book, a newspaper, a magazine.
+Please encourage your child to read at home; it may be a book, a newspaper, a magazine.
 It really doesn't matter as long as it is appropriate!

-IPlease take a look at the Year 3 suggested book reading list for inspiration and encourage your child to read for at least 10 minutes everyday.
+Please take a look at the Year 3 suggested book reading list for inspiration and encourage your child to read for at least 10 minutes everyday.

 Please see below for the list of books.

-YEAR 3 - SPRING TERM 1
+YEAR 3 - SPRING TERM 2

-WEEK 2: Prefixes 'sub' and 'tele'
+WEEK 2: auto and super

-WEEK 3: Year 3 and 4 word list
+WEEK 3: Year 3/4 word list

 If you have any concerns or questions, please do not hesitate to get in touch; either by person at the end of the day or by email firstname.lastname@example.org